 Whether the development achieves design excellence by providing high quality innovative architecture, landscape and urban design and provides community benefit.

-Whether car parking demand can be appropriately managed.
+Whether the development achieves comfortable wind conditions.

 Whether the development is consistent with the Pakington Street and Gordon Avenue Urban Design Framework (City of Greater Geelong, May 2024).